cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

   // RevokeAuthorization revokes any authorization corresponding to the provided method name on the
-  // granter's account with that has been granted to the grantee. rpc RevokeAuthorization(MsgRevokeAuthorization) returns (MsgRevokeAuthorizationResponse);
+  // granter's account that has been granted to the grantee. rpc RevokeAuthorization(MsgRevokeAuthorization) returns (MsgRevokeAuthorizationResponse);
 }